asmaa-2ahmed/Image-Generator-DEPI/README.md

 5. **Memory Management**: Utilities to clear CUDA memory between pipeline changes.

 6. **Inference**: Load the trained model and generate custom Naruto-style images from text prompts.

+## Using the Deployed Model

+You can easily generate Naruto-style images using:

+1. Our Hugging Face Space: [Naruto-Diffuser-FineTuned](https://huggingface.co/spaces/AbdelrahmanGalhom/Naruto-Diffuser-FineTuned)
+2. Directly with the model: [diffusers-finetuned-naruto](https://huggingface.co/AbdelrahmanGalhom/diffusers-finetuned-naruto)

 ## Example Prompts